What is the Full-Form of CRISIL?

 - The rating starts from AAA and ends with SD.

-- It provides credit rating for long term scale, short term scale, structured finance, credit enhancement, fixed deposit scale, corporate credit scale, etc.
+- It provides credit ratings for long-term scale, short-term scale, structured financeStructured FinanceStructured finance refers to the design and provision of financial products and services to satisfy complex financial requirements., credit enhancement, fixed deposit scale, corporate credit scale, etc.

-- To supplement the rationale, it provides financial commentary, the risk profile of a business.
+- To supplement the rationale, it provides financial commentary on the risk profile of a business.

-- The AAA rating is of the highest order, and it indicates that the borrowers make timely payment.
+- The AAA rating is the highest order, indicating that the borrowers make timely payments.
 It ensures that the issuer makes timely payments.

 - The AA rating is the rating that indicates the instrument issued of low risk, and it makes timely payments on its due obligations.